gurugio/book_linuxkernel_blockdrv/environment.md

 * make x86_64_defconfig: enable options in arch/x86/configs/x86_64_defconfig file
   * x86_64_defconfig file has common options for INTEL/AMD processor
 * make kvmconfig: add several options for qemu
+  * Recent kernel has changed the name into kernel/configs/kvm_guest.config
+  * Or you could use kernel/configs/qemu-busybox-min.config
 * make bzImage: build only kernel
   * "make" will build kernel and drivers.
 But building drivers takes much more time than kernel.
 And we don't need drivers.
   * "make bzImage" will build only kernel image